Skip to main content

 Booking BRU

 Booking difficulty is rated Easy.
-That is consistent with a Bib Gourmand address at this stage of its recognition , demand exists, but it has not yet hit the multi-week waitlist territory of a newly starred room.
+That is consistent with a Bib Gourmand address at this stage of its recognition, demand exists, but it has not yet hit the multi-week waitlist territory of a newly starred room.
 Book a few days ahead for weekday visits and at least a week out for weekend slots, particularly Saturday dinner or Sunday brunch.
 Contact the restaurant directly for group bookings of four or more until confirmed capacity data is available.

-For wider context on what France's serious kitchens look like at the leading end , useful if BRU is part of a longer French dining trip , see Flocons de Sel in Megève, Mirazur in Menton, or Troisgros in Ouches.
+For wider context on what France's serious kitchens look like at the leading end, useful if BRU is part of a longer French dining trip, see Flocons de Sel in Megève, Mirazur in Menton, or Troisgros in Ouches.
 For modern cuisine comparisons beyond France, Frantzén in Stockholm is a useful reference point for what the format looks like at the three-star level.

-Other Paris options worth comparing directly against BRU in the accessible modern cuisine tier: 114, Faubourg for a hotel-anchored alternative, and Accents Table Bourse for a similarly serious kitchen at a comparable price point.
+Other Paris options worth comparing directly against BRU in the accessible modern cuisine tier: 114, Faubourg for a hotel-anchored alternative, Accents Table Bourse for a similarly serious kitchen at a comparable price point.
 For a full sweep of the city's wine-focused venues, our Paris wineries guide and our Paris experiences guide are worth a look alongside your restaurant planning.

 Frequently Asked Questions